konflux-ci/build-definitions/README.md

 - Deployed Konflux on the cluster (see [infra-deployments](https://github.com/redhat-appstudio/infra-deployments))

 1. Set up the image repository
-PipelineRuns attempt to push to `registry.redhat.io` by default.
+PipelineRuns attempt to push to cluster-internal registry `image-registry.openshift-image-registry.svc:5000` by default.
 For testing, you will likely want to use your own Quay repository.
 Specify the Quay repository using the `QUAY_NAMESPACE` environment variable in the format `OWNER/REPOSITORY_NAME`.
 2. Set up the `redhat-appstudio-staginguser-pull-secret`